bimambr/atw/README.md

 ## Output

 The script will generate a .csv file in a newly created `evaluator_optimizer_attempts` directory.
-This CSV file contains a detailed log of every attempt in the refinement loop, allowing for a thorough analysis of the AI's behavior.
+This CSV file contains a detailed log of every attempt in the refinement loop, allowing for a thorough analysis of the AI's translation products.